For Beginners

 Zazenkai - Half Day Retreat: Sun.
 Aug.
 3, 8am-1pm

 Zazenkai - Full Day Retreat: Sun.
 Sept.
-21, 8am-4pm
+21, 8am-4pm - postponed, check back for a new date :)

 Meditation and Recovery